ninrod/timer/readme.md

 - activate the environment `source bin/activate`
 - issue `make`

-this will spin up a countdown from 60sec to 0.
+this will spin up a countdown from 5 sec to 0.

 ## credits